conda/menuinst/docs/source/getting-started.md

 options:
-  -h, --help            show this help message and exit --prefix PREFIX       The prefix containing the shortcuts metadate inside `Menu` --install [PKG ...]   create menu items for the given packages; if none are given, create menu items for all
+  -h, --help            show this help message and exit --prefix PREFIX       The prefix containing the shortcuts metadate inside `Menu` --install [PKG ...]   create menu items for the given metadata JSON files or packages; if none are given, create menu
-                        packages in the prefix --remove [PKG ...]    remove menu items for the given packages; if none are given, remove menu items for all packages in the prefix --root-prefix ROOT_PREFIX
+                        items for all packages in the prefix --remove [PKG ...]    remove menu items for the given metadata JSON files or packages; if none are given, remove menu items for all packages in the prefix --root-prefix ROOT_PREFIX
                         The menuinst base/root prefix
 ```